LiYiuShing/RestServer/README.md

 A compact URL-safe means of representing claims to be transferred between two parties.

 #### cors
-Used to configure API security
+Used to configure API security.

 #### dotenv
-Load environment variables from a .env file into process.env
+Load environment variables from a .env file into process.env.

+#### nodemailer
+A module for Node.js to send emails.